api3dao/airnode-protocol-v1/README.md

 [service coverage](https://github.com/api3dao/api3-whitepaper/blob/3f4a2e3a19b45bd1a6c26f7b6ab21861fc0373ef/api3-whitepaper.tex#L727),
 we expect the main data feed monetization model to be based on OEV (see Figure 1 in the [litepaper](https://raw.githubusercontent.com/api3dao/oev-litepaper/main/oev-litepaper.pdf)).
-To implement this in the most optimized way, we built it into `DapiServer`, yet data feed users can opt out of it if they wish to.
+To implement this in the most optimized way, we built it into `Api3ServerV1`, yet data feed users can opt out of it if they wish to.

 ### Data feed proxies